elaineleiyoung/StakeTheStigma/README.md

 # StakeTheStigma
 ## Project Description:
-Stake the Stigma aims to destigmatize women's health topics by providing a personalized dashboard experience which allows users to access and search for specific articles and insights for women's health topics.
-This project focuses on increasing awareness and communication about important but underrepresented subjects in society.
+Stake the Stigma is a project aimed at destigmatizing women's health topics by providing a personalized dashboard experience for users.
+The goal of this project is to make it easier for people to access and search for specific articles and insights related to women's health topics.
+By doing so, the project aims to increase awareness and communication about important but often underrepresented subjects in society.

+The personalized dashboard experience allows users to customize their experience based on their preferences and interests.
+Users can choose specific topics or areas of interest, and the dashboard will then display articles and insights related to those topics.
+Users can also search for specific articles or keywords to find the resources related to those searches.
 ## Table of contents

 - [Installation](#installation-npm-and-firebase)